utopia-foss/utopia/doc/getting_started/tutorial.rst

 .. note::

-  The CLI you interacted with so far is part of the so-called *Utopia* **Frontend**.
+  The CLI you interacted with so far is part of the so-called Utopia **Frontend**.
 It is a Python framework that manages the simulation and evaluation of a model.
   It not only supplies the CLI, but also reads in a configuration, manages multi-core simulations, provides a plotting infrastructure and more.
   As mentioned, the frontend operates in a virtual environment, in which all necessary software is installed in the required version.

 .. note::

-  The ``utopia`` CLI commands always attempt to run through completely and only stop if there were major problems.
+  The ``utopia`` CLI commands always attempts to run through completely and only stops if there were any major problems.
-  So, always check the terminal output for example if you are missing plotting results!
+  So, make sure to always check the terminal output, for example if you are missing plotting results!
 All errors will be printed out.
 To increase verbosity, you can add the ``--debug`` flag to your commands.

 Warm-up Examples
 ^^^^^^^^^^^^^^^^
-Let us go through a couple of examples to show how flexible and interactive *Utopia* can be just from the command line.
+Let us go through a couple of examples to show how flexible and interactive Utopia can be just from the command line.
 Don't bother with the simulation output for now; that will be addressed soon.

 * ``utopia run dummy --set-params dummy.foo=1.23 dummy.bar=42`` allows to set model specific parameters (here: ``foo`` and ``bar`` of the ``dummy`` model) directly from the command line.
 * ``utopia run dummy --no-plot`` will run the model without creating any plots.
 It can be useful if you are only interested in the data created or the terminal output.
-* ``utopia eval dummy`` loads the data of the previous simulation of the named model and performs the default evaluation on it
+* ``utopia eval dummy`` loads the data of the previous simulation of the named model and performs the default evaluation on it.
-* ``utopia eval dummy --plot-only state_mean`` only creates the plot with the specified name
+* ``utopia eval dummy --plot-only state_mean`` only creates the plot with the specified name.
-* ``utopia eval dummy --interactive`` starts an interactive plotting session
+* ``utopia eval dummy --interactive`` starts an interactive plotting session.

 Notice that ``utopia eval`` uses the ``eval`` subcommand.
 You can run ``utopia --help`` to see what other subcommands are available.